It’s that time of year again when we at SwimSwam rank out the top 20 high school swimming prospects in the upcoming NCAA recruiting class.

 Our goal in these rankings is to reflect what college coaches look for in recruits, based on many years of conversations and coverage.

 We focus only on American-based athletes, simply because there is so much uncertainty with international recruits – if they’ll come to the United States, when they’ll come to the States and with what graduating class they should be ranked.
-Projecting international recruits often becomes more a discussion of when they’ll first join a college program and not which program they’ll join.
+Projecting international recruits often becomes more of a discussion of when they’ll first join a college program and not which program they’ll join.

 A few other factors that weigh heavily in our rankings: